Convention & Visitors Bureau

 Impeccably edited, Cedar & Hyde is run by two sisters and is a modern-day mercantile that only sells items that “have a story.”
 Check out buttery-soft linens, effortlessly stylish clothes and simple-but-chic décor.
 Uncover gently used treasures — and we mean treasures — at Common Threads, where Prada, Miu Miu, Isabel Marant, Tory Burch and the like are deeply discounted.
-Other stylish spots include designer-label mainstay MAX, Two Sole Sisters (another sister duo) for to-die-for European shoes, and Willow for high-end fashion.
+Other stylish spots include designer-label mainstay MAX, Two Sole Sisters (another sister duo) for to-die-for European shoes, and Island Farm for flowy, beach-ready yet mountain-worthy clothing and jewelry.
 The Twenty Ninth Street open-air shopping center covers all your bases in one fell swoop, with a Lululemon, H&M, Anthropologie, Madewell and tons more — all with a spectacular view of the Flatirons.

 Neptune Mountaineering has serious gear for serious adventurers — plus an in-store museum that includes equipment that’s been to the top of Everest.
 Visit University Bicycles for its awesome, parts-dispensing vending machine and “bike museum in the rafters.”
 Get fitted by the nationally renowned folks at Boulder Running Company, if running is your thing.
 The velo-obsessed should stop in Rapha to gawk at the fine cycling goods, find out about upcoming group rides and have a fresh espresso pulled while you're there.